mq-cah/ANZPHN/_posts/2022-04-21-amanda_mary_rattigan.md

 Susannah had a Roman Catholic baptism but on 18 December 1852, Mary Rattigan and Thomas Stevens married at Boydtown in a Church of England ceremony.
 Had Mary given up her Catholicism or were there practical reasons for a Church of England wedding?
 Did she believe in God or had her experiences given her doubts?
 This is something we cannot know.

 What we do know is that there is a great mystery about Mary’s life at this time.
 There is a baptism certificate for a second baby, Jane Underhill Stevens, with the same date as their wedding.
-To add to the mystery the wedding was in coastal Boydtown but Mary and Thomas appear to have been inland up the mountain at Cooma for the baptism of the baby on the same day.
+To add to the mystery the wedding was in coastal Boydtown but Mary and Thomas appear to have been inland up the mountain at Cooma for the baptism of the baby on the same day (See [below](public_history/amanda_mary_rattigan/#supplementary-resources) for both baptism certificates and their marriage certificate).

 This second baby, according to the baptism certificate, was reportedly born only four days before, meaning an age difference of only 7.5 months between Susanna and Jane.
 If the dates are correct, medical advice suggests it is extremely unlikely, if not impossible, for the second baby to have survived.
 There is also the problem of the geographical distance between Boydtown and Cooma to consider.
 Connie Stevens, a family member who still lives locally, is adamant.
 “It would not have been possible in those days.
 The roads and transport would have made that impossible”.